 Thank you for contacting the History Hub.

-We suggest that you request a copy of his Official Military Personnel File (OMPF).
-OMPFs and individual medical reports of those who served in the military (since you did not specify Army or Air Force of which there is a base for both in Anchorage, Alaska) are in the custody of NARA's National Personnel Records Center (NPRC) in St. Louis.
+Additionally we suggest that you request a copy of his Official Military Personnel File (OMPF)( if you do not already have it).
+OMPFs and individual medical reports for enlisted men of the U.S. Army who were separated from the service after October 1912 and prior to 1958 are in the custody of NARA's National Personnel Records Center in St. Louis.
 In many cases where personnel records were destroyed in the 1973 fire, proof of service can be provided from other records such as morning reports, payrolls, and military orders, and a certificate of military service will be issued.
 Please complete a GSA Standard Form 180 and mail it to NARA's National Personnel Records Center, (Military Personnel Records), 1 Archives Drive, St. Louis, MO 63138-1002.
+You also may fax the form to 314-801-9195.
 Veterans and their next of kin also may use eVetRecs to request records.
 See eVetRecs Help for instructions.
 For more information see Official Military Personnel Files (OMPF), Archival Records Requests.

-We hope that this information has been helpful and good luck with your research.
+We hope that this information was helpful to you and best of luck with your research.